EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 | WL2      | 9–11 ns                     |
 | WL3      | 13–15 ns                    |

-Piecewise-linear voltage sources were used on the bitlines so that a different 4-bit pattern could be presented before each row was selected.
+Piecewise-linear voltage sources were used on the bitlines so that a different 4-bit data pattern was applied before each row was selected.

 ---